sevenwwu/sevenwwu.github.io/write-ups/initial_project_proposal_revised.md

 If these criteria are not met, we will submit an alternative initial project deliverable alongside Milestone 1 using a backup dataset.

+If criteria is met we will have complete:
+ - Description of data pipeline
+ - Some data exploratory analysis complete
+ - Evaluation environment for prediction task set up
+ - General progress report

 ## Milestone 2 Deliverable (12/2/23):

- - Complete and refine the exploratory analysis
+ - Finalization and description of our complete exploratory analysis
- - Finalize the predictive model
+ - Finalization and description of our complete predictive model
+ - General progress report

 ## Roadmap: